luluzhou1/alinush.github.io/_includes/refs.md

 [^TABplus20e]: **Aggregatable Subvector Commitments for Stateless Cryptocurrencies**, by Alin Tomescu and Ittai Abraham and Vitalik Buterin and Justin Drake and Dankrad Feist and Dmitry Khovratovich, 2020, [[URL]](https://eprint.iacr.org/2020/527)

+[^TBAplus22e]: **UTT: Decentralized Ecash with Accountable Privacy**, by Alin Tomescu and Adithya Bhat and Benny Applebaum and Ittai Abraham and Guy Gueta and Benny Pinkas and Avishay Yanai, *in Cryptology ePrint Archive, Paper 2022/452*, 2022, [[URL]](https://eprint.iacr.org/2022/452)

 [^TBPplus19]: **Transparency Logs via Append-Only Authenticated Dictionaries**, by Tomescu, Alin and Bhupatiraju, Vivek and Papadopoulos, Dimitrios and Papamanthou, Charalampos and Triandopoulos, Nikos and Devadas, Srinivas, *in ACM CCS'19*, 2019, [[URL]](https://doi.org/10.1145/3319535.3345652)

 [^TBP19]: **Linking Anonymous Transactions via Remote Side-Channel Attacks**, by Florian Tramer and Dan Boneh and Kenneth G. Patterson, 2019, [[URL]](https://crypto.stanford.edu/timings/)